-Fetal monitoring has become a standard part of the delivery process and is done by attaching an electrode to the fetus’s scalp.
+One example comes with failures to provide fetal monitoring.
+As a standard part of the delivery process, fetal monitoring is done by attaching an electrode to the fetus’s scalp.
 This allows medical staff to keep track of the heartbeat and other vital signs so they can respond to indications of potential complications.

 When obstetricians and their nurses do not recognize and respond to irregular tracings on fetal monitoring devices, they may lose the opportunity to prevent serious birth injuries.

-The use of medication to induce labor can save both mothers’ and children’s lives, but these drugs must also be used responsibly, in correct dosages, in order to avoid potential complications during childbirth that can cause serious, long-term harm, including death.
+The use of medication to induce labor can save both mothers’ and children’s lives.
+Still, these drugs must also be used responsibly and in correct dosages to avoid potential complications and potentially life-threatening birth injuries.

 Two drugs often used to induce or hasten labor are misoprostol (marketed as Cytotec) and Pitocin.
 While the use of these drugs is appropriate under the right conditions, they also pose risks that must be carefully controlled for.